PST on architectural services

 • A project that is, or that is contemplated to be, situated in B.C.

 For example, a person who resides in B.C. hires an Alberta architect to design a building to be situated in B.C.
-The architect is registered with the Architectural Institute of British Columbia.
+The architect is registered or required to be registered with AIBC.
 The architectural services are taxable because they're purchased by a person who resides in B.C. and they relate to a project that is contemplated to be situated in B.C.
 The person pays PST on 30% of the purchase price of the services.

 If you purchase taxable architectural services provided outside B.C. and you are not charged PST on the sale, you must self-assess (pay directly to us) the PST due as follows: